 Chunky (and superchunky) is a term of a weight of yarn thicker than Aran weight and can vary widely from yarn used on needle size 6mm and above, to finger knitting yarn.
 It is generally used for accessories, purely because the length of yarn per skein would require a much bigger expense for larger garments.

 How to select the perfect knitting yarn for your project

 Typically, if you are searching for a specific knitting yarn for your next project, it is because you already have a pattern in mind.
 So my best advice is to start with that pattern.
 Let me show you how I make my yarn substitutions:

-Step 1 – find out what the original knitting yarn was
+Step 1 – Find out what the details of the original knitting yarn

 The easiest place to start is to find out exactly what the pattern calls for in yarn and note down its: